 8. MODIFICATIONS TO THE APPROVAL

 8.1.
+Part I

 Every modification concerning a retreading production unit amending any of the information given by the retreading production unit in the Application for Approval, see paragraph 4, shall be notified to the approval authority which approved the retreading production unit.
 That authority may then either:

 8.1.1.
 Consider that the modifications made are unlikely to have an appreciable adverse effect and that in any case the retreading production unit still meets the requirements; or

 8.1.2.
 Require a further investigation of the approval.

 8.2.
+Part II

+Every modification concerning a pre-cured tread or mould cure pattern amending any of the information given by the holder of the approval in the Application for Approval, see paragraph 4, shall be notified to the approval authority which approved pre-cured tread or mould cure pattern.
+That authority may then either:

+8.2.1.
+Consider that the modifications made are unlikely to have an appreciable adverse effect and that in any case the pre-cured tread or mould cure pattern still meets the requirements; or

+8.2.2.
+Require a further investigation of the approval.

+8.3.
 Confirmation of, or refusal of, approval, specifying the modifications, shall be communicated by the procedure specified in paragraph 5.7. to the Parties to the Agreement which apply this Regulation.

 9. CONFORMITY OF PRODUCTION